learn-co-curriculum/mod3-project-week-setup-example/README.md

 ### Generating a Model

-From your terminal, run `rails g model Notes title content`
+From your terminal, run `rails g model Note title content`

 Remember that rails will default to `string` if we don't specify a type for title, content or any other attributes.